fluxnet-open-source/website/tutorials/git/07-history2.md

 ## Understanding Detached HEAD

 - When you check out an old commit, Git places you in a "detached HEAD" state.
-This means that your `HEAD` (Or current location) is not pointing to a branch but to a specific commit.
+This means that your `HEAD` (a pointer that references the current location) is not pointing to the end of a branch but to a specific commit.
 - In a detached HEAD state, any changes you make will not be associated with any branch.
 This can lead to losing your work if you switch branches or commits without creating a new branch from the detached state.